-^{4/} Of course, money income and the goods and services it will buy is only one of the goals which make up the complex of family satisfactions.
+$[\]frac{4}{}$ Of course, money income and the goods and services it will buy are only one of the goals which make up the complex of family satisfactions.

-Fig. 1. - The ratio of the value of total product to the value of total inputs in relation to value of total inputs by classes of farms in Economic Area IV, Kentucky, 1949.
+Fig. 1. - The ratio of the value of total product to the value of total inputs in relation to value of total inputs by classes of farms in Economic Area II, Kentucky, 1949.
 (Source: U.S. Census Data and Estimates)

-we show the relation between value added/value of fixed inputs ratios and the total value of fixed inputs used (Fig. 2).
-Fixed inputs or costs are the annual inputs in the form of depreciation on buildings and machinery, interest on land, buildings, machinery and livestock investments and charges for operator and family labor.
+farms.
+For this reason we show the relation between value added/value of fixed inputs ratios and the total value of fixed inputs used (Fig. 2).
+Fixed inputs or costs are the annual inputs in the form of depreciation on buildings and machinery, interest on land, buildings, machinery and livestock and charges for operator and family labor.
 These costs go on even if nothing is produced.
 Value added is computed as the value of the total product minus cash farm operating expenses.
-Thus, the value added/value of fixed inputs ratio shows the net returns to the relatively fixed factors in farming.
+Thus the value added/value of fixed inputs ratio shows the net returns to the relatively fixed factors in farming.

-Figure 2 shows economies of size (increasing average efficiency) for farms from Class VI to I and the rate of increase in average efficiency is more constant in Fig. 2 than in Fig. 1.
-The economies of size illustrated here (Figs. 1 and 2) have important implications in long-run planning, particularly as such planning relates to the size of farm which can be expected to be most profitable.
+Figure 2 shows economies of size (increasing average efficiency) for farms from Class VI to I as does Fig. 1, but the rate of increase in average efficiency is more constant in Fig. 2.
+The economies of size illustrated here (Figs. 1 and 2) have important implications in long-run planning particularly as such planning relates to the size of farm which can be expected to be most profitable.